Skip to main content

 (3) Accelerate research and innovation in EPES cybersecurity by offering relevant tools and services including a secure gateway, privacy preserving federated Machine Learning algorithms and establishment of certification methodologies and procedures through a Cybersecurity Certification Centre.

-The Secure and Persistent Communications (SPC) Layer was designed, developed and released in two versions, to achieve cyber-protection of EPES assets and networks.
-It offers security over legacy protocols as well as data persistence and non-repudiation by adopting DLTs.
-PHOENIX delivered the first version of the Universal Secure Gateway (USG), as a secure network edge device, directly connected with existing/legacy EPES assets.
-Furthermore, several “by-design” options to increase the resilience, availability and reliability of EPES systems have been investigated, largely adopting cloud native oriented architectures.
+The Secure and Persistent Communications (SPC) Layer supports secure communication and persistence of CTI data based on STIX and TAXII, offering security over legacy protocols as well as data persistence and non-repudiation through the inter-Ledger component.
+PHOENIX has delivered two variants (TRL7) of the Universal Secure Gateway (USG), as a secure network edge device, directly connected with existing/legacy EPES assets.

 The European society will benefit from more secure EPES operation, in turn increasing grid stability and security of supply and ensuring the desired availability not only of energy, but also, other critical infrastructures.